Cindy012/final_project_ossw/README.md

 # final_project_ossw
-For the final project of the course Open Source SW, the assignment was to find the best model to fit the data points using scikit-learn.
+For the final project of the course Open Source SW from Chung-Ang University, the assignment was to find the best model to fit the data points using scikit-learn.

 ## Dataset
 The dataset is a tumor dataset.
 The dataset contains MRI information of various brain tumors.
 The tumor_dataset are classified in 4 folders, each containing the data of a different or no tumor.
 The folders are: